-We are now offering maximum flexibility for our guests’ convenience to book their trips into the ACAP region for 2025 and 2026.
+We are now offering maximum flexibility for our guests’ convenience to book their trips into the ACAP region for 2026, 2027, and 2028.
 You may thus choose a date that best suits your schedule.
 Regarding your booking, please select one of the two available options.
-You may either pay USD 100 per person as a booking amount to confirm your trip or pay the full amount of USD 299 per person upfront.
-Moreover, if you opt for the booking, the remaining is payable via Online / Card Swipe / Cash.
+You may either pay USD 100 per person as a booking amount to confirm your trip or pay the full amount upfront.
+Moreover, if you opt for the booking, the remaining is payable via Cash, Card Swipe or Online Transfer.
 We also accept all of the convertible currencies including USD, AUD, CAD, EURO, GBP, SGD, etc.

 Please click here for a complete checklist of your Ghorepani Poon Hill Short Trek.
 Be sure to read it carefully and pack accordingly as per your personal preferences.

-Each day’s trek will begin around 07:00 AM and conclude in the late afternoon with frequent breaks to catch your breath.
-You’ll have numerous photo opportunities along the way and enjoy dinner and breakfast at the same place, while lunch is en route.
-Additionally, your guide will provide you with regular briefings about timing and stops every morning before the trek begins.
+Moreover, the trek on both days usually concludes in the late afternoon, with frequent breaks to rest and take in the scenery.
+You’ll have numerous photo opportunities along the way.
+Meals are well-planned: dinner and breakfast are served at the same place, while lunch is enjoyed en route.
+Additionally, your guide provides regular briefings each morning before the trek begins, keeping you informed about timing and planned stops.

 During the trek, your accommodation options are mostly at teahouses.
 Although basic, these tea houses are clean and provide a comfortable place for a good night’s rest.